How Do I Find the Best Influencer For My Brand?

 1.History of creating relevant, high quality content

 Past behavior is an excellent predictor of future performance in influencer marketing.
-Those with the greatest ability to create high quality content that promotes your brand will have done it before for others and luckily for you, their portfolio is by-definition, on display.
-Peruse their accounts to see that they are consistently eye-catching and engaging.
+Peruse an influencer's account to see that they are consistently eye-catching and engaging.

 What would you rather have: 1 paying customer or 10 non-paying customers?